 Although a graphical abstract is optional, its use is encouraged as it draws more attention to the online article.
 The graphical abstract should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership.
 Graphical abstracts should be submitted as a separate file in the online submission system.
 Image size: Please provide an image with a minimum of 531 × 1328 pixels (h × w) or proportionally more.
 The image should be readable at a size of 5 × 13 cm using a regular screen resolution of 96 dpi.
 Preferred file types: TIFF, EPS, PDF or MS Office files.
 You can view Example Graphical Abstracts on our information site.

-Authors can make use of Elsevier's Illustration and Enhancement service to ensure the best presentation of their images and in accordance with all technical requirements: Illustration Service.
+Authors can make use of Elsevier's Illustration Services to ensure the best presentation of their images and in accordance with all technical requirements.
 Electronic artwork

 • Make sure you use uniform lettering and sizing of your original artwork.